 UC San Diego Health is ranked first in San Diego in

 U.S. News & World Report’s first “Best Hospitals” metro rankings.
-It has ranked #1 in San Diego every year since.
+It will rank #1 in San Diego for the next six years as well.

 UC San Diego School of Medicine is among 27 research institutions selected to be part of the National Cancer Institute-funded Cancer Immunotherapy Trials Network — to find agents that harness patients’ immune systems to fight their cancer.